grampc/pygrampc/README.md

     out[0] = np.dot(self.Q, np.power(x - xdes, 2)) + np.dot(self.R, np.power(u - udes, 2))
 ```

+#### Debugging
+Debugging the Python problem description is very simple, just put in a breakpoint inside the function of interest and start the Python debugger.

 ### C++ Problem Description
 If extra speed is desired, the Python interface can be used with a compiled problem description.
 Inside the template folder there is a C++ template with a CMakeLists.txt file for compilation.